RATING★ 6.5

 Artistic Execution & Performance Study

 A film's resonance is often dictated by the strength of its execution, both in front of and behind the camera.
-While the script occasionally leans into familiar territory, the efforts of John Zerzan ensure that the emotional beats of Surplus: Terrorized Into Being Consumers always land with sufficient weight.
-John Zerzan provides a steady, reliable performance that anchors the film through its narrative shifts.
+In Surplus: Terrorized Into Being Consumers, we see John Zerzan utilizing their established screen presence to carry the story forward.
+It is a solid, workmanlike performance that serves the director's vision without overshadowing the larger narrative goals.

 The direction by Erik Gandini is marked by a steady and professional hand.
 From a production standpoint, the film meets the high standards of modern industrial filmmaking.
 The sets are well-crafted, and the visual effects are integrated with a level of polish that ensures the viewer matches the director's intended level of immersion.
 While perhaps not groundbreaking, the execution is flawless.
 The pacing, over its 54 minute runtime, allows the audience to fully inhabit the space the director has created, making the eventual resolution feel deeply earned.